resulozdemir/ECM-Modem-Connector/README.md

 # ECM Mode Modem Manager

-This project automates the process of establishing a cellular internet connection in ECM mode using a Sixfab LTE modem with a Raspberry Pi.
+This project automates the process of establishing a cellular internet connection in ECM mode using a Sixfab 4G/LTE modem with a Raspberry Pi.
 The script follows the steps outlined in the [Sixfab documentation](https://docs.sixfab.com/page/cellular-internet-connection-in-ecm-mode).

 ## Requirements

 - Raspberry Pi
-- Sixfab LTE modem
+- Sixfab 4G/LTE Cellular Modem Kit
 - Python 3
 - `pyserial` library